jatinkochar/darden-recruiting-os/README.md

-# Events Filter + Card Polish Patch

-Replace:
+# Compass Commit 1 — App Shell Refresh

+Replace these files:

+- app/layout.tsx
+- components/layout/AppShell.tsx
+- components/layout/Sidebar.tsx
-- components/events/EventCard.tsx
+- tailwind.config.ts

+Note:
+- This assumes you already replaced app/globals.css with the Compass globals from the previous step.
-- components/events/EventsClient.tsx
+- No functionality changes.

-Fixes:
-- Search field now full-width with correct padding.
-- Filters have labels above dropdowns.
-- Card/List toggle is icon-only with selected state.
-- Passcodes are truncated and stay inside cards.
+- Branding changes from Darden Recruiting OS to Compass.